containers/composefs/man/composefs-info.md

     accepted as input to mkcomposefs if the --from-file option is used.

+**measure-file**
+:    Interpret the provided paths as generic files, and print their fsverity digest.

 # OPTIONS

 The provided *IMAGE* argument must be a composefs file.
 Multiple images